How to Crochet a Raglan Sweater That Actually Fits You

 If you are new to garment crochet, you do not need to spend a fortune on yarn.
 Check out our guide to the best yarn for beginner crochet projects for affordable recommendations that still produce beautiful results.

-Whatever yarn you choose, always buy all skeins from the same dye lot to avoid color variations in your finished crochet raglan sweater.
+Whatever yarn you choose, always buy all skeins from the same dye lot to avoid color variations in your finished sweater.

 3 Free Crochet Raglan Sweater Pattern Recommendations

-Ready to start stitching?
-Here are three excellent free crochet raglan sweater patterns available on Ravelry, each offering a unique take on the top-down construction method.
+Ready to start?
+Here are three free top-down raglan patterns on Ravelry, each with its own take on the construction:

 1. The Everyday Raglan